machine-data/docker-oauth2_proxy/README.md

 ## Configuration file

 The container is configured to start oauth2_proxy with `/config/oauth2_proxy.cfg` as config file.
-If a config file is mounted (preferably read-only), the `OAUTH2_PROXY_` environment variables will be ignored:
+If a config file is mounted (preferably read-only), the `OAUTH2_PROXY_` environment variables will be ignored.
+Use the [example config](https://github.com/bitly/oauth2_proxy/blob/master/contrib/oauth2_proxy.cfg.example) to start:

 ```sh
 $ curl -O https://raw.githubusercontent.com/bitly/oauth2_proxy/master/contrib/oauth2_proxy.cfg.example